PMDant/nwfermi/TESTING.md

-# Testing and Configuration Guide - v2.0.5
+# Testing and Configuration Guide
 ## Quick Start

-After installing v2.0.5, your touchscreen should work immediately.
+After installing nwfermi, your touchscreen should work immediately.
 Try:
 - Drawing in an app like GIMP or Krita
 - Scrolling through web pages
 - Clicking buttons in GNOME